Tape: Visas and Other Documents | Do

 account back home.

 - CETP teachers are covered under the health care system of the host country, which covers all doctor visits and hospital stays.
 Prescriptions may have to be paid by the teacher, although the cost is extremely reasonable compared to prices in the US.
 Many CETP teachers utilize local health care services each year, for a wide range of health issues, and generally find the services range from adequate to above-average.
-However, all CETP teachers are However, all CETP teachers are required to purchase travel insurance coverage, such as that provided by STA Travel's International Teacher ID Card or the International Student ID card.
-Both cards provide basic sickness and accident travel insurance, overseas emergency evacuation, and repatriation.
+However, all CETP teachers are required to purchase travel insurance coverage prior to arrival in Hungary.
+US citizens can obtain coverage cheaply by purchasing the STA International Teachers' Card.
+NOTE: the card must be purchased in the U.S. in order to provide basic sickness and accident travel insurance, overseas emergency evacuation, and repatriation.
 To learn more, click on www.istc.org.

 Spartan at the start of the school year.
 The school is required to fix serious problems in the apartment immediately; however, the aesthetics of the apartment are up to you to either learn to live with, or invest your own money in redecorating.
 Keep in mind that you are being housed in an apartment that is MIDDLE CLASS by local standards, and that millions of Central Europeans consider this type of housing normal and comfortable.